Dronescapeclub/drosstaav3/README.txt

 I couldn't decide what the name of the bot should be while developing it, so the bot's name might be referred to as either DroSStAA, DroStAV, DStAA, etc. DM spicyTumors if there are any problems with the code.
-Code is intended to be run on windows
+Code is intended to be run on windows on VSCode, WebStorm, etc. when running locally (on laptop, PC, all that).
+Experimenting with 24/7 uptime on KOYEB.

+NOTES:
+-Procfile starts with "web:" so KOYEB health checks don't scream in console -.env, credentials.json, and token.json are "keys" to the program, DO NOT SHARE PUBLICLY.
+-dont change stuff if you don't know what you're doing (hope thats obvious)

+How to start bot locally on VSCode:
 1: download Node.js onto computer
 2: right click on the folder named "drosstaa3" and click "Open in Terminal"
 3: in the command prompt that opens, type "code ."
 (WITHOUT THE QUOTATION MARKS)